 Concentrate on keeping your lower leg motionless from the knee down.
 Don’t lift with your toes, grip excessively with your knees, let your legs to swing, or let your ankles to cave in.
 Many beginners shove their feet forward.
 Looking down, you should not be able to see your toes.
 The basic position of the good seat is maintained at every gait.

-Pick up the Reins
+Pick Up the Reins

-Now that you can feel the rhythm and are able to post while on the longe line, you can try picking up the reins.
+Now that you can feel the rhythm and are able to post while on the lunge line, you can try picking up the reins.
 The challenge will be to keep your hands still, while your body moves up and down to the rhythm of the strides.
 Don’t let your hands move up and down, but flex through shoulders and slightly through the elbows and wrists.

-Don’t feel discouraged if you still get bumped around a bit, or your friend ‘gets it’ right away, and it takes you two or three lessons.
+Don’t feel discouraged if you still get bumped around a bit, or your friend gets it right away, and it takes you two or three lessons.
 You can learn to post, and soon you will not be aware you are doing it.
 Practice as much as you can and soon posting will be an effortless habit that makes the riding the trot much more comfortable for you and your horse.
 With enough practice, you will find you can post without stirrups or even a saddle.

-Stand behind a chair or high table in a riding position: knees slightly bent, head up, back relaxed but straight, and fingers resting on the chair or table at elbow height.
+- Learn to keep your hands steady at home: Stand behind a chair or high table in a riding position: knees slightly bent, head up, back relaxed but straight, and fingers resting on the chair or table at elbow height.
 Now rise and fall as if you were posting.
 Concentrate on keeping your hands motionless on the table.